-Motivated research question?
-Introduction - Defined and motivated all relevant variables?
+Introduction Motivated research question?
+Defined and motivated all relevant variables?
 Formulated research question as a question?
 Described proceedings with chapter references?
-Montioned theory and queted the originator of theory?
 Theory Mentioned theory and quoted the originator of theory?
 Described all for research question relevant aspects of theory?
 Applied theory to research question?
 Derived hypotheses from theory in an understandable and stringent way?
 Hypotheses formulated in a testable manner?
 Empirics Mentioned motivation for choice of study?
-Literature review: For every existing empirical study that you use: - Mentioned data source? - Explained operationalisation of the relevant variables? - Listed control variables (if applicable)? - Dropped irrelevant information (e.g., hypotheses of studies)?
-Own data analysis: - Clarified that data will be accessible to the Department? - Checked whether method is appropriate? - Made sure that estimation models are valid? - Clearly defined dependent, main explanatory and control variables? - Thought about relevant robustness checks? - Gave information on dataset and variables, descriptives (including correlations), method and multivariate results and structured analysis accordingly? - Data set and do file attached?
+For every study: - Mentioned data source? - Explained operationalisation of the relevant variables? - Listed control variables (if applicable)? - Dropped irrelevant information (e.g., hypotheses of studies)?
 Understood and able to explain (in own words) used methods?
 Worked with relevant tables and graphs?
-Attention: No copy & paste from literature!
+Attention: No copy & paste!
 Established reference to own hypotheses?
 Discussion Findings of chosen study compared to literature?
 Compared findings of studies and tried to explain differences?
 In this context: Argued the strengths and weakness of studies?
 Conclusion Compactly summarised the findings?
 Answered research question?
-Concluded implications for further research and the praxis?
-Abided formal guidelines for scientific writing?
-Marked direct and indirect quotes? in general Used action titles?
+Concluded implications for further research and the praxis? in general Abided formal guidelines for writing scientific papers?
+Marked direct and indirect quotes?
+Used action titles?
 Paid attention to flow of text (appropriate transitions)?
 Used terms consistently?